ivannieto/puppet-nginx-module-test/docs/RUN.md

 ## Requirements

-- Docker installed in your system.
+- Docker ins talled in your system.

 ## Running